fassko/fassko.github.io/Content/blog/swiftui-map-markers.md

 ## Change marker color

-We have the flexibility to change the tint color of map markers, allowing for enhanced customization and visual consistency within their apps.
+We have the flexibility to change the tint color of map markers, allowing enhanced customization and visual consistency within their apps.
 By modifying the tint color, developers can seamlessly integrate the markers with their app's overall color scheme, branding, or design language.
 With SwiftUI's declarative syntax, adjusting the tint color of map markers is straightforward.

 ```swift
 .tint(.yellow)